 Useful study resources

-As an Imperial student you have access to a wealth of useful resources which can help you study, learn new skills and get organised.
+As an Imperial student you have access to plenty of useful resources which can help you study, learn new skills and get organised.
 Here are a few examples to get you started:

 Case Study - The Economist